Last update: 2 months ago

 - Durability.
 Wool is resistant to heavy use and even if flocks of people stomp a wool carpet every single day, it will still appear beautiful.
 As long as you bought a well-made one.

 - Inflammability.
-Wool might start to melt under high temperatures and fire, but in no way it will burn.
-Therefore, thanks to its flame concealing features, wool carpets find their place in many commercial building around the world.
+Wool might start to melt under high temperatures and fire, but in no way, it will burn.
+Therefore, thanks to its flame concealing features, wool carpets find their place in many commercial buildings around the world.

 - Absorbency.
 Wool comes in a variety of different dyes, so it’s easy enough to create wool carpets in different colours and shades, suiting to the admirer’s eye.
 This makes a wool carpet retain its shades over the years, and it simply looks pleasant.
 However, this is a double-edged sword – the absorbency works for any kind of liquids, including the undesirable ones such as wine or ink.

 - Moisture resistance.
 Wool fibres are excellent at holding and releasing water.
 If liquids are poured onto the woollen carpet, its fibres will naturally swell, but when the moisture is released, they return back to normal size.
 Due to its natural draining properties, wool carpets do a wonderful job at protecting the wooden floors from warping in more humid climates.